Chiplun: Ancient history

-Islamic era
+7th Century India

 In the seventeenth century it was a great village, very populous and plentifully stored with all provisions.
 The nearby Gowalkot was the trade center being the major harbour over Vashishthi River.
 The Paag area in town was named so because it was mainly used for war horse stables.
 The central area in Chiplun, called Markandi, is believed to have taken name from the Yadnya performed there by Maharshi Markandeya.

 Maratha empire

-In the recent history, when Chhatrapati Shivaji Maharaj took over Konkan and established his reign, he won the Gowalkot fort in 1660 and renamed it as Govindagad.
-During the times of Maratha Empire Chiplun was halting place when travelling towards upper ghat regions of Satara.
-Shivaji Maharaj came to Gowalkoat fort in Chiplun to take an update of his Arm forces before going for his coronation at Raigad.
+In recent history, when Chatrapati Shivaji took over Konkan and established his reign, he won the Gowalkot fort in 1660 and renamed it as Govindagad.
+During the times of the Maratha Empire Chiplun was halting place when travelling towards upper ghat regions of Satara.
+Chhatrapati Shivaji came to Gowalkoat fort in Chiplun to take an update of his Arm forces before going for his coronation at Raigad.

-Chiplun was taken over later on by means of fort battles including Chhatrapati Sambhaji Maharaj, Tulaji Angre, Chimaji Appa, and Siddi Sat, before taken up by a body of Ramoshis in 1818, but abandoned on the approach of British forces.
+Chiplun was taken over later by means of fort battles including Sambhaji Maharaj, Tulaji Angre, Chimaji Appa, and Siddi Sat, before being taken up by a body of Ramoshis in 1818, but abandoned on the approach of British forces.

-During this time Bajirao Peshwa, who for some years (1812-1815) came down the Kumbharli pass to visit his palace at Guhagar near Dabhol, built a rest house for himself which is now used as a Government office.
+During this time Peshwa Bajirao II, who for some years (1812-1815) came down the Kumbharli pass to visit his palace at Guhagar near Dabhol, built a rest house for himself which is now used as a Government office.